Important information

 Retirement income models

-American Funds Retirement Income models had positive absolute returns and outpaced their benchmarks.
+American Funds Retirement Income models

 Tax-aware model portfolios